 For more convenient serving sizes, adapt the recipe into quiche muffins by going crustless in a muffin pan!
 It makes an incredible grab-and-go breakfast for busy mornings.

 One of the best things about this kale quiche recipe is its flexibility!
-Here are some ideas for customizing:
+Here are some healthy recipes for customizing:

 Can I Add More Greens?

 If you want to experiment with different greens, feel free to add anything you have on hand!
 Just be sure to cook them (to release their water and up their flavor) before adding them in.

 I like to keep the veggie to egg ratio the same, so I suggest substituting instead of adding.
 Toss in some spinach for the classic spinach quiche, or broccoli for a different texture (broccoli quiche is out of this world!).

 Sometimes, I don’t want to go through the effort making a pie crust.
 But that doesn’t mean I can’t have my quiche!

 Simply pour this recipe into a pie pan instead of a quiche or tart pan, and cut the bake time in half (the quiche will set in the center when it’s done).
 Check out my crustless spinach quiche or my crustless quiche lorraine to give you an idea.